Effective Date: This Policy was last updated on 13 September 2021 at 1.00 p.m. AEST).

 You are not obliged to provide data

 The processing of your data is necessary for the conclusion or fulfilment of the contract you have entered into with us.
-If you do not provide us with this data, we will usually have to refuse to enter the contract or will no longer be able to perform an existing contract and consequently have to terminate it, or may be unable to provide certain services or products.
+If you do not provide us with this data, we will usually have to refuse to provide access to the service you requested, refuse to enter the contract or will no longer be able to perform an existing contract and consequently have to terminate it, or may be unable to provide certain services or products.
 However, you are not obliged to give your consent to data processing with regard to data that is not relevant for the fulfilment of the contract or that is not required by law.

 Collection, use and storage of personal data